Deema AL Namee

 Deema has also become wholeheartedly involved in student life at Vermont Tech.
 “I've lived on campus the whole time, and I've been an RA (resident assistant) for my sophomore and junior years.
 It's a lot of fun to meet people and help them with what they need.”

-This year (2017) she's also president of the student council, and she was selected to be a legislative intern in Montpelier for the Office of the Chancellor of Vermont State Colleges.
+In 2017 Deema was elected president of the student council, and she was selected to be a legislative intern in Montpelier for the Office of the Chancellor of Vermont State Colleges.
 “I like to get involved in many different things,” she admits.
 “If I'm excited about it I'll get involved.”

 In her senior year, Deema and several of her classmates participated in the regional competitions for SkillsUSA, a national conference where students like her can show off their technical skills and know-how.
 She and her team placed Gold in the regional Additive Manufacturing trials and got the chance to head to Nationals in the Summer of 2018.
 The National Skills & Leadership Conference will be held June 25-30, 2018 in Louisville, Kentucky.